ale-knk/ml-serve/README.md

 * ✅ Training script that registers the model in MLflow
 * ✅ Dockerized infrastructure for local deployment
 * ✅ Simple and clean project structure with tests
+* ✅ Environment-based configuration management
+* ✅ Modular architecture with clear separation of concerns

 ## 📦 Project Structure and Components